datacarpentry/wrangling-genomics/_episodes/01-variant_calling_workflow.md

 ## Assess the alignment (visualization) - optional step

 It is often instructive to look at your data in a genome browser.
-You could use something like [IGV](http://www.broadinstitute.org/igv/), a stand-alone browser, which has the advantage of being installed locally and providing fast access.
-Web-based genome browsers, like [Ensembl](http://www.ensembl.org/index.html) or the [UCSC browser](https://genome.ucsc.edu/), are slower, but provide more functionality.
-They do not only allow for more polished and flexible visualisation, but also provide easy access to a wealth of annotations and external data sources.
-This makes it straightforward to relate your data with information about repeat regions, known genes, epigenetic features or areas of cross-species conservation, to name just a few.
-As such, they are useful tools for exploratory analysis.
 Visualisation will allow you to get a "feel" for the data, as well as detecting abnormalities and problems.
 Also, exploring the data in such a way may give you ideas for further analyses.
+As such, visualization tools are useful for exploratory analysis.
+In this lesson we will describe two different tools for visualisation; a light-weight command-line based one and IGV which requires software installation and transfer of files.

-In order for us to visualize the alignment files, we will need to index the BAM file using `samtools`:
+In any case, and in order for us to visualize the alignment files, we will need to index the BAM file using `samtools`:

     $ samtools index results/bam/SRR097977.aligned.sorted.bam